 Winterization Efforts

-- The Okhtyrka Local History Museum
+• The Okhtyrka Local History Museum

 Over a century old, this regional museum in northeastern Ukraine suffered a major blow when Russian bombs hit Okhtyrka’s historic center in March of 2022.
 The blast severely damaged the roof, blew out the building’s windows, and affected the exhibits inside.
-To safeguard the museum from further damage due to winter weather, WMF and CER have signed a memorandum of understanding with the museum and are partnering with Initiatives for Development, a local NGO, to implement the project to protect this important heritage site.
+To safeguard the museum from further damage due to winter weather, WMF and CER signed a memorandum of understanding with the museum and are partnering with Initiatives for Development, a local NGO, to implement a project to protect this important heritage site.

 Housed in a striking Gothic Revival Building, Chernihiv’s Museum of Antiquities possessed a rich collection of artifacts thanks to the work of founder Vasyl Tarnovsky.
 Prior to the Russian Revolution, it was the only museum devoted to Ukrainian culture in the Russian Empire.
 Though the collection was moved when the building was converted into a regional library in 1978, the site retained both its splendid ornamentation and its reputation for historic richness.

-- The Bohdan and Varvara Khanenko National Museum of Arts
+• The Bohdan and Varvara Khanenko National Museum of Arts

 Originally comprising the private collection of philanthropists Bohdan and Varvara Khanenko, this Kyiv museum is one of Ukraine’s most important artistic institutions, featuring works from across the globe.
 The nineteenth-century buildings in which the collection is housed are also of great architectural value.